-1. This recycled jug bird feeder is one of my favorites.
-Not only does it use a recycled jug but it also is very rustic in design with the pine bark roof.
-The tutorial by Heidi Borchers of FaveCrafts is easy to follow and understand, making it possible for anyone to create this wonderful design.
+This DIY bird feed is made from a recycled jug and is one of my favorites.
+Not only is it a great way to repurpose but it looks great too!
+The twig roof and pebble entrance give it a nice rustic feel.
+The tutorial by Mother Nature Network is easy to follow and understand, making it possible for anyone to create this wonderful design.

-7. Who would have known that this happy feeder was once a McDonald’s happy meal bucket and a mayonnaise jar?
+Who would have known that this happy feeder was once a McDonald’s happy meal bucket and a plastic mayonnaise jar?
 Thrifty Fun put together this tutorial which is sure to spur on even more ideas for containers that can be recycled into feeders.